pr4shan7/beginners-only/README.md

 * [How to Contribute to Open Source](https://opensource.guide/how-to-contribute/)
 * [Resources to learn Git](https://try.github.io/)

-Now that you are familiar with the basics of Git and GitHub start contributing to this repository.
+Now that you are familiar with the basics of Git and GitHub, apply your knowledge to practice and start contributing to this repository.
 You are welcome! ^_^

+You can raise an issue, if you need to, or directly submit a PR addressing some issue.
 [This issue](https://github.com/pr4shan7/Hacktoberfest/issues/1) is a great first issue to address and get started.